75lb/handbrake-js/README.md

 ##class: Handbrake
 A thin wrapper on the handbrakeCLI child_process handle

-**Extends**: EventEmitter
+**Extends**: `EventEmitter`

 ###handbrake.allOutput
-all handbrakeCLI output
+A `String` containing all handbrakeCLI output
 ###handbrake.inProgress
-true when encoding
+`true` while encoding
 ###handbrake.options
-the options to encode with
+the options HandbrakeCLI was spawned with

-###handbrake.run()
-begin the encode.. attach desired listeners before running

-**Returns**: this

 ###event: "progress"
-Fired at regular intervals passing progress information
+Fired at regular intervals passing progress information.
+Passes a `progress` object which looks like:

+- percentComplete `Number`
+- fps `Number` Frames per second
+- avgFps `Number` Average frames per second
+- eta `String` Estimated time until completion
+- task `String` Task description, either "Encoding" or "Muxing"

 ###event: "output"
-output buffered as-is in allOutput, trimmed before delivery to caller.
+output buffered as-is in allOutput

 ###event: "error"
 Details of all operational exceptions are delivered via this event.
 There are four classes of error